Must-Have Website Design Basics

 1. Platform

-While these sites may not be the most professional, they deliver better usability, making it easier for users to interact with the website.
-They are perfect for catering to small businesses.
-This is because they are simple drag-and-drop websites.
+While these sites may not be the most professional, they deliver better usability for your content, making it easier for users to interact with the website.

 Understandably, they are easy to use, and a designer can choose the desired theme without any hassle.
 They also have certain downsides, but more on that later; let’s look at another example by reviewing the popular WordPress site under the following subheading.